Here’s a good video overview of Climb vs Conventional Milling (Down vs Up Milling):

-- It can, however, cause chipping when milling hot rolled materials due to the hardened layer on the surface.
+- It can, however, cause chipping of the cutting tool when milling hot rolled materials due to the hardened layer on the surface.

 - Tool deflection during Climb milling will tend to be perpendicular to the cut, so it may increase or decrease the width of cut and affect accuracy.

-There is a problem with climb milling, which is that it can get into trouble with backlash if cutter forces are great enough.
-The issue is that the table will tend to be pulled into the cutter when climb milling.
+There is a problem with the climb milling process, which is that it can get into trouble with backlash if cutting tool forces are great enough.
+The issue is that the table will tend to be pulled into the cutting tool when climb milling.
 If there is any backlash, this allows leeway for the pulling, in the amount of the backlash.
-If there is enough backlash, and the cutter is operating at capacity, this can lead to breakage and potentially injury due to flying shrapnel.
+If there is enough backlash, and the cutting tool is operating at capacity, this can lead to breakage and potentially injury due to flying shrapnel.
 For this reason, many shops simply prohibit climb milling at all on any manual machines that have backlash.
+They always use the conventional milling process as the necessary milling style.
 Some machines even came equipped with a “backlash eliminator” whose primary purpose was to enable climb milling and its attendant advantages.

 In general, CNC machines shouldn’t have any noticeable backlash, so these are more concerns on manual machines.